jes/ngindock/README.md

 ### docker_opts (optional)

 Extra parameters you want to pass to `docker run`.
+This will be split on space characters before being passed as multiple arguments.

 Example: